 Our Guarantee of Safety for life:

-- We take back any horse that is no longer wanted or able to be cared for by adopter
+- We take back any of our horses that are no longer wanted or able to be cared for by adopter

 - We don’t allow horses that have been adopted out to be resold, given away, or transferred- we place in forever homes only